Quantifying Aleatoric and Epistemic Dynamics Uncertainty via Local Conformal Calibration: Experiments

 We construct $D_{cal}$ by rolling out state-action pairs on a uniform grid for one step using $f$.
 To appropriately cover the space, we use a grid where $v_x,v_y\in \{-1, -\frac{1}{2}, 0, \frac{1}{2}, 1\}$, $a_x,a_y\in \{-0.8, -0.4, 0, 0.4, 0.8\}$ and $p_x, p_y \in {\{0, \frac{4.2}{15}, \frac{8.4}{15}, \ldots, 4.2\} \cap \mathscr C}$.
 This ensures we appropriately cover the entire state-action space (with $\lvert \bar{D}_{cal}\rvert=53'750$ for the Corridor map).
 In LOCART, we set the random split such that $\lvert \bar{D}_{cal,part} \rvert= \lvert \lceil0.8\bar{D}_{cal}\rceil \rvert$, set the decision tree max depth to $13$ and the minimum number of samples required for a split to $40$.
 Empirically, if too small a ratio of calibration samples is used for feature space partition, the resulting $\xi_k$ plots might not (due to randomness in decision tree regressor and presence of aleatoric noise) properly match the true changes in model accuracy.
 For the parameters and $\lvert \bar{D}_{cal}\rvert$ above, calculating all the residuals and fitting the decision tree (creating the state-action space partitions and assigning a conformal scaling factor to each one) takes approximately $0.17$ secs on an Intel i9-12900K.
 Note this must only be performed once prior to planning (according to Algorithm \ref{alg:LUCA}).
-In Appendix \ref{app:visualize_xi_k}, we show some $\xi_k$ obtained after fitting LOCART on each environment, and relate these scaling factor to the regions of high/low epistemic uncertainty. \\ The remainder of this section describes the two types of experiments we conducted.
+In Appendix \ref{app:visualize_xi_k}, we show some $\xi_k$ obtained after fitting LOCART on each environment, and relate these scaling factors to the regions of high/low epistemic uncertainty. \\ The remainder of this section describes the two types of experiments we conducted.
 First, we sought to verify our claim that LUCCa produces a set that contains at least $(1-\alpha)$ percent of the outputs of the true dynamics for the first planning step.
-Additionally, since the double-integrator approximate dynamics $\tilde f$ are linear, the sets LUCCa produces for all subsequent planning steps should also contain at least $(1-\alpha)$ of the true dynamics outputs (as per Appendix \ref{app:proof_Multi_linear}).
+Additionally, although the presented system with bounded control inputs and $\dim(\mathcal S)>\dim(\mathcal U)$ is more complex than those for which we provably extended LUCCa's safety guarantees to the multi-step case (Appendix \ref{app:proof_Multi_linear}), we wanted to test whether LUCCa could still provide $(1-\alpha)$ percent safety along each step of its plan.
 Second, we conducted experiments on an MPC controller that uses LUCCa to plan short-horizon trajectories to reach a goal.
 For both experiments, we compare to an uncalibrated baseline, i.e. directly using the uncertainty produced by the approximate dynamics, to show the importance of considering epistemic uncertainty.
 We use $\alpha=0.1$ for all experiments.